County Finance Commissioner In Hudson Valley Accused Of Stealing Funds

-An investigation is underway after a former area commissioner of finance was accused of allegedly stealing funds from a recreation association he oversaw.
+An investigation is underway after a former commissioner of finance in the Hudson Valley was accused of allegedly stealing funds from a recreation association he oversaw.

 Ulster County Commissioner of Finance Burt Gulnick, who also served as treasurer of the Hurley Recreation Association, was removed immediately, according to association officials.